Kızım Nerede?

+The film was distributed in English as Missing.

 Synopsis

-Zafer Demiray (Hüseyin Avni Danyal) is one of the most renowned businessman in the country.
-He has a wife, namely Suna (Ece Uslu), and their three daughters, namely Eylül (Zeynep Kadıoğlu, Cansu (Bengü Tezcan and Zeynep (Özge Gürel).
-With his sisters, Ipek (Yonca Cevher Yenel) and Mine (Yağmur Kaşifoğlu), together with their respective husbands and their children combined in a one big family.
+Zafer Demiray is one of the most renowned businessman in the country.
+He has a wife, namely Suna, and their three daughters, namely Eylül, Cansu and Zeynep.
+With his sisters, Ipek and Mine, together with their respective husbands and their children combined in a one big family.
 Their family company that they built and established has been very successful.